Yupeek/cablegate_semnet/README.md

 ##Abstract

 We propose to present a complete work-flow of textual data analysis, from acquisition to visual exploration of the network of its thematics.
-Through the presentation of a simple software specifically developed for this talk (http://github.com/elishowk/cablegate-semnet), we would like to provide an overview of productive and widely used softwares and libraries in text analysis, then introduce some features of Gephi, an open-source network visualization & analysis software (http://gephi.org), using data collected with cablegate-semnet.
+Through the presentation of a (simple software specifically developed for this talk)[http://github.com/elishowk/cablegate-semnet], we will cover a set of productive and widely used softwares and libraries in text analysis, then introduce some features of (Gephi)[http://gephi.org], an open-source network visualization & analysis software, using the data collected and transformed with (cablegate-semnet)[http://github.com/elishowk/cablegate-semnet].

 ###Data used and methodology

 The presentation will focus on Wikileaks' cablegate data, and specially on the full text of all published diplomatic cables yet.
 The goal is to produce a weighted network.

 This networks will contents to parties :

- - cables nodes linked by co-occurrences,
+ # cables nodes linked by co-occurrences,
- - word n-grams nodes linked by an adaptation of the Jaccard similarity index.
+ # word n-grams nodes linked by an adaptation of the Jaccard similarity index.

 ###Cablegate-semnet python software